pygame-community/pygame-geometry/docs/geometry.rst

     as_points: returns the line as a list of points.

+    flip: Flips the line along the given axes.

+    flip_ip: Flips the line along the given axes in place.

 Additionally to these, the line shape can also be used as a collider for the ``geometry.raycast`` function.

 Polygon